-For basic notions of Universal Algebra, the reader is referred to [3].
-We will work in the framework of abstract algebraic logic, cf [2].
+We will work in the abstract algebraic logic framework of [2].
 Thus n-ary connectives are identified with n-ary operations and formulas are identified with terms.
 Unless specified otherwise, a valuation of formulas of a propositional logic L into an algebra \mathbf{A} of the same type is defined to be a homomorphism from the algebra of formulas of L into \mathbf{A} .